joao-frohlich/cpython/Doc/library/pickle.rst

 * Protocol version 4 was added in Python 3.4.
 It adds support for very large objects, pickling more kinds of objects, and some data format optimizations.
-This was the default protocol in Python 3.8--3.13.
+It is the default protocol starting with Python 3.8.
   Refer to :pep:`3154` for information about improvements brought by protocol 4.

 * Protocol version 5 was added in Python 3.8.
 It adds support for out-of-band data and speedup for in-band data.
-It is the default protocol starting with Python 3.14.
 Refer to :pep:`574` for information about improvements brought by protocol 5.

 .. note::
    Serialization is a more primitive notion than persistence; although